nickdrones/HBU-Senior-Design-HAPPY-Robot/README.md

 Drive code is written in Python 3 and uses the adafruit_servokit library.
 Command to install the library is below:
 > pip3 install adafruit-circuitpython-servokit

-Drive code can be run using the following command:
+Serial communication utilizes pyserial which can be installed using the following command:
-> python3 servodrive.py
+> sudo apt-get install python3-serial

+MAIN.py is the main code, run in Python3 as sudo (failing to run as sudo will result in serial port access failing)

 ## Coming Soon

 - GPS Sensor integration
 - Navigation Algorithm
-- Remote control over Wifi
 - And more!